-Three completed questionnaires were returned to RQIA from a resident's representative and staff.
-Respondents described their level of satisfaction with this aspect of care as very satisfied or satisfied.
+One completed questionnaire was returned to RQIA anonymously.
+The respondent described their level of satisfaction with this aspect of care as neither satisfied nor unsatisfied.

-There were examples of good practice found throughout the inspection in relation to care records, audits and communication between residents and staff.
+There were examples of good practice found throughout the inspection in relation to care records, reviews and communication between residents and staff.